 Summer Program: SpiritHorse will be offering weekly and “mini-weeks” of summer fun at the farm!
 Teen volunteers will be paired with students as they explore farm life and learn about horses and ponies.
 Arts and crafts, games, activities, animal care, and riding instruction will prove a fun and active summer camp!
 Enrollment is limited, to provide lots of 1:1 time!

 Equine VOAG Program.
 Unified vocational agricultural training in a farm management program/equine program for at risk, Special Education and mainstream students, attending High School.
 Problem solving, working independently, and as a team, in a farm setting, and effectively using reading, writing and speaking skills as related to professional and workplace environments.
 Students learn to work safely in a equine environment while receiving instruction on managing horses, goats, and chickens, landscape skills, small animal care, gardening and general farm maintenance.

 Volunteers Wanted!
 Volunteers are a major asset to SpiritHorse.
 They help in operations and everyday tasks, helping SpiritHorse to continue providing services to their many riders.
-If interested, please fill out the volunteer application.
+If interested, please contact us for a volunteer application.
 All volunteers are screened through an interview process, and are subject to a background investigation.